ShinuMathew/brewdy/README.md

-# CHAIWALA420 though sounds debatable :stuck_out_tongue_winking_eye: , is a simple app using flutter and firebase.
+# Brewdy is a simple app using flutter and firebase.
-`Chaiwala420 is an app that allows users of a team or gang to store thier beverage preferrences and use that to order online beverages in bulk for their evening snacks or mini parties`
+`Brewdy allows users of a team or gang to store thier beverage preferrences and use that to order online beverages in bulk for their evening snacks or mini parties`

 ## Flutter firebase setup: